Mcmicc3/linked-blog-starter-md/Career/LinkedIn.md

 Not long afterward came one of the most challenging experiences of my academic career: **CCDC**. 🛡️

+(ChatGPT Draft)
 Our team advanced through qualifiers and earned the opportunity to compete at the regional competition.
 CCDC pushed me far beyond anything I had experienced in previous competitions.
 I had to manage and secure Linux systems, monitor services, troubleshoot under pressure, and constantly pivot between securing, operating, and defending an active environment against a red team.

+(My Draft)
+*It was an honor being able to represent the school and compete in a prestigous competition.
+I can't describe how much I learned from this experience.
+What it's like to work as a team in a fast pace volatile environment.
+Setting up services, defending them, while orange team gives us tasks to fullfil for said service.
+I had a lot of fun operating the phone during the qualifier competition.
+I enjoyed the process of studying and preparing for the competition by learning docker, understanding how services connect and work with each other, how to enumerate my network and learn what my host is serving, how one downed service can effect another, and getting a glimpse of what a real security incident and active attack can look like.
+I learned how to remain calm and think strategically during chaos.
+It also taught me that I still have so much to learn, and that experience is what drives me everyday to continue improving in my field.
+I will never forget this experience, and It was a huge honor serving alongside my teammates.*

 More than anything, it taught me how important it is to stay calm, prioritize, communicate, and keep systems operational when problems start piling up.